j-hr/projection/README.md

 The text of the thesis is available [here](https://drive.google.com/open?id=0B2eGGjPtxvxHTTc0d1JFN0pFMjQ).

 ## Dependency
 The code uses [FEniCS](https://fenicsproject.org/index.html) software.
-The code was created to work with 1.6.0 and 2016.1 release of FEniCS with [PETSc](https://www.mcs.anl.gov/petsc/) linear algebra backend.
+The code was created to work with 1.6.0 release of FEniCS with [PETSc](https://www.mcs.anl.gov/petsc/) linear algebra backend.

 ## Overview
 The motivation of the work, problems solved and methods used in the code are described in the thesis.